Eastern Buzzard

 Tap the photo to open the detail page.

-Circling above the park.
+It was circling above the park.

-Circling above the park.
+It was circling above the park.

-The tips of the wings are blackish-brown.
+The tips of the wings are dark brown.

-The tips of the wings are blackish-brown.
+The tips of the wings are dark brown.

 Eastern Buzzard Behavior